-In our last category, we awarded this nursing home a grade of A+ for our short-term care rating.
-This rounded out a very strong profile.
-Our short-term care grades are based in part on a facility's quantity of skilled skilled healthcare professionals.
-This means a broad spectrum of services, ranging from registered nurses to physical and occupational therapists, not to mention other forms of therapy.
-Fortunately, it looks like this nursing home has registered nurses on staff.
-Not every facility employs these types of nurses.
-However, based on the data they provided, it does not look like the facility employs physical therapists.
-The final item we looked at in this category is the number of residents who were able to leave the facility and return to the community.
-We discovered that 5.5 percent of this facility's patients were able to return home.
+In the final area, we awarded this facility an A+ for our short-term care grade.
+This completed a very impressive profile.
+Our short-term care ratings are based in part on a facility's quantity of skilled nursing services.
+This includes a wide spectrum of services, spanning from registered nurses to physical and occupational therapists, not to mention other forms of therapy.
+Fortunately, it appear that this facility has registered nurses on staff.
+Not every facility employs these skilled professionals.
+On the other hand, based on the data they provided, it does not look like the facility employs physical therapists.
+The last measure we assessed in this category is the percentage of residents who were able to leave the facility and return to the community.
+We found that 5.5 percent of this nursing home's residents returned home.

 Rating Over Time

 Compared to national and state averages across all facilities.

 Glenaire Quality Metrics

 In Glenaire, 10% of Patients had Pressure Ulcers

 This datapoint indicates the percentage of long-term patients which are suffering from pressure ulcers .
 We factor in this statistic in computing our nursing grades.

 In Glenaire, 3.84% of Patients had Serious Falls

 This tells you the percent of residents that have had a major fall.
 Falls leading to severe injuries are routinely the result of lower quality nursing care.
 Closer supervision minimizes the number of major falls sustained by residents in a nursing home.

 In Glenaire, 3.14% of Patients had UTIs